chartjs/Chart.js/docs/axes/cartesian/timeseries.md

 ## Date Formats

-When providing data for the time scale, Chart.js supports all of the formats that Moment.js accepts.
+When providing data for the timeseries scale, Chart.js supports all of the formats that Moment.js accepts.
 See [Moment.js docs](http://momentjs.com/docs/#/parsing/) for details.

 ## Time Units